edgamat/edgamat.github.io/_ideas/ideas.md

 Using ROBOCOPY to transfer files

+Reusing objects in unit tests

+Using BCP to ETL data

+Using WSL

+Using Posh Git

 1Password after one year

-Reusing objects in unit tests
+Dependency Injection with .NET

+Writing Background Workers in .NET

+Diagnosing Memory Leaks with JetBrains dotMemory